 Preparing medical school students to successfully attain residency though the National Resident Matching Program® (Match®) is one of the highest priorities at American University of the Caribbean School of Medicine (AUC).
 With this goal in mind, AUC launched the Physician Match Advisory Program in 2013.
-Since then, over 40 medical students have taken advantage of this resource and successfully matched in residency programs at hospitals across the United States.
+As of 2017, more than 300 medical students have taken advantage of this resource and successfully matched in residency programs at hospitals across the United States.
 The specialties entered include fields such general surgery, anesthesiology, family medicine, and psychiatry.

 Lee S. Cohen, M.D., a program advisor, explains his role in the program, shares his thoughts on its benefits to students, and offers advice for those entering the Match.

 AUC: Dr. Cohen, can you tell us a bit about yourself?

 Dr. Cohen: I’ve practiced psychiatry for over 32 years, primarily in the New York area, and in addition to other academic roles, I currently serve as the director of Psychiatry at the Clinical Neuroscience Center at St. Luke’s/Roosevelt Hospital in New York City.